The Amazing Race 11: Overview

+Most teams who arrive last at the Pit Stop of each leg are progressively eliminated, while the first team to arrive at the finish line in the final episode wins the grand prize of US$1,000,000.

 Production

 Development and filming

 As early as 2004, there had been talk about an all-star edition of The Amazing Race, with speculation that it would occur during the eighth season, just as it had with Survivor.
 These rumors were fueled by reports that season 4 winner Reichen Lehmkuhl had been invited to appear in a future all-star race.
 Speculation continued for the next few years, particularly after CBS aired all-star editions of their two other reality competition series, Survivor and Big Brother.
-On September 28, 2006, CBS ordered an 11th season of The Amazing Race. in November 2006, the network officially acknowledged that an all-star edition was in production.
+On September 28, 2006, CBS ordered an eleventh season of The Amazing Race.
+In November 2006, the network officially acknowledged that an all-star edition was in production.
 Host Phil Keoghan was originally skeptical that an all-star edition was feasible.
 Over time, Keoghan felt that "as we got more and more really good teams, it just seemed like it had to happen."

-This season traveled a little over 45000 mi, across thirty cities and six continents and was the second season (after season 5) to visit every habitable continent.
+This season traveled a little over 45000 mi, across thirty cities and six continents.
+Filming took place between November 20 and December 17, 2006.
 The new locales visited in this season were Ecuador, Mozambique, Poland, Macau, and Guam.
 This was the last season to feature the Yield until The Amazing Race 32.